SubAnony/LITune_ICDE_25/README.md

-# LITune SIGMOD 2024 Setup and Evaluation Guide
+# LITune VLDB 2025 Setup and Evaluation Guide

 This is the code repo for Paper **LITune: Tuning Learned Index Using Deep Reinforcement Learning**